i-am-bee/bee-agent-framework/docs/tools.md

 - Implement initialisation:

   The unnamed static block is executed when your tool is called for the first time.
-It is used for registering your tool to the agent and any other custom initialisation that may be required.
+It is used for registering your tool as `serializable` to the agent and any other custom initialisation that may be required.

   <!-- eslint-skip -->